 What does it mean to pack the courts?

 Court packing, put simply, is a way of gaining ideological power by adding justices to the bench.
 Because a seat on the Supreme Court is a lifetime appointment and justices can't be removed, only impeached, the best way to for liberals to regain power on the high court without a vacancy is to simply add more justices to the bench and thus, "pack the court."
-The ideological lean of the Supreme court is so important because the justices affirm or reject laws passed by Congress or executive orders implemented by the president, and can actually effectively legislate from the bench.
+The ideological lean of the Supreme Court is so important because the justices affirm or reject laws passed by Congress or executive orders implemented by the president, and can actually effectively legislate from the bench.

-Trump has already appointed two conservative justices during his first term.
-Justice Neil Gorsuch replaced the late Justice Antonin Scalia, himself a staunch conservative, so Gorsuch's appointment didn't itself change the ideological makeup of the court (until you consider that Scalia's seat should've been filled by President Barack Obama).
+Trump had already appointed two conservative justices during his term.
+Justice Neil Gorsuch replaced the late Justice Antonin Scalia, himself a staunch conservative, so Gorsuch's appointment didn't itself change the ideological makeup of the court (until you consider that Scalia's seat should've been filled by former President Barack Obama).
 But Justice Brett Kavanaugh replaced Justice Anthony Kennedy, who retired in 2018; Kennedy was a crucial swing vote who had sided with liberals on a host of social issues, and replacing him with Kavanaugh nudged the bench to the right.

 How does court packing actually work?